husarion/rosbot-demo-labyrinth/src/docker_sim/README.md

 # Rosbot demo labyrinth simulation in the gazebo.
 ## Copy project git repository
 Create a folder for your workspace and copy the git repository.
-For example:
 ```
 mkdir -p rosbot_ws/src
 cd rosbot_ws/src